-Trust is the foundation of a relationship, and transparency is the currency of trust.
-Transparency is the open sharing of information among parties involved.
-I’ll start off by saying this:
+Trust is the foundation of a relationship.
+Transparency is the currency of trust, the open sharing of information among parties involved.

-People prefer transparency in a relationship and a lack of transparency outside of that relationship.
-As transparency increases, trust increases, and the converse is also true.
+People prefer transparency in a relationship, and a lack of transparency outside that relationship.

 Likewise, consider what happens when a relationship sours.
 Often, a decline in transparency is the first indicator of trouble.
 “Where are you going?”
 “Out.”
 “Where were you last night?”
 “With friends.”
 As transparency declines, trust declines.
 In divorce court, they could easily rename “irreconcilable differences” with “lack of transparency” and 99% of the time it’d be more accurate.